 In February 2002, John Zajc was again promoted to the position of Acting Executive Director.
 The Board officially named John to the office of Executive Director, effective January 1, 2003.
 His strong commitment to member services and his attention to the details of operating an organization with nearly 7,000 members helped the Society prosper during the next seven years.
 John stepped down from the Executive Director position in early August 2010, but continued working as a consultant to the Society until the office headquarters moved to Phoenix on April 1, 2011.

 In 2015, the Board of Directors added the title of Chief Executive Officer to Marc's current title of Executive Director in recognition of his efforts to lead SABR's national office and the resulting growth of the organization since he came on board.
-During Appleman's first five years leading the Phoenix-based office, SABR has averaged double-digit annual revenue growth and has established important strategic relationships throughout the baseball world, furthering the organization's mission to foster the study, discussion, and understanding of all aspects of baseball, including its history, its data, its role as a social institution, as a business, and as a global sport.
+During Appleman's eight years leading the Phoenix-based office, SABR averaged double-digit annual revenue growth and established important strategic relationships throughout the baseball world, furthering the organization's mission to foster the study, discussion, and understanding of all aspects of baseball, including its history, its data, its role as a social institution, as a business, and as a global sport.